Whitepaper: Project Beeclaw - Autonomous Agentic Control Systems for UAVs

 1. Executive Summary and Architectural Vision

-Project Beeclaw resolves this dichotomy by leveraging the memory safety of the Rust programming language for the "Bee" flight control stack and the "Claw" agentic framework running on edge silicon like the Apple M4 Neural Engine.
-This enables "Agentic Drones" capable of accepting natural language directives and dynamically generating flight code within a mathematically verifiable safety envelope.
+The unmanned aerial vehicle (UAV) sector stands at a critical inflection point where deterministic automation lacks the cognitive flexibility to adapt to unstructured environments.
+Current flight controllers rely on rigid state machines that fail in edge cases.
+Project Beeclaw resolves this dichotomy by leveraging the memory safety of the **Rust** programming language for the "Bee" flight control stack and the **OpenClaw** agentic framework running on edge silicon like the Apple M4 Neural Engine.

 2. Brand Identity and Biomimetic Design

-"Bee" honors precise flight control and swarm intelligence, specifically emulating wing beat frequencies (200-250 Hz) to reduce noise pollution.
+"Bee" honors precise flight control and swarm intelligence, emulating wing beat frequencies (200-250 Hz) to reduce noise pollution.
 "Claw" represents cognitive tool use via the integrated OpenClaw framework.

 3. Computation Substrate: Mac Mini M4 and Edge Silicon

 The architecture bifurcates into the Flight Domain (Hard Real-Time) and the Agent Domain (Cognitive).
-The Mac Mini M4 serves as the reference architecture for Ground Control Stations (GCS) and high-fidelity Software-In-The-Loop (SITL) simulation.

 FeatureMac Mini M4 SpecBenefit for Beeclaw SITL